-theory is particularly Spykman's relevant understanding the contemporary importance of the Eurasian Balkans.
+Spykman's theory is particularly relevant in understanding the contemporary importance of the Eurasian Balkans.
 The South Caucasus, as part of the Rimland, acts as a vital corridor linking the Black Sea, the Caspian Sea, and the broader Eurasian landmass.
-Its role as a transit hub for energy pipelines, such as the Baku-Tbilisi-Ceyhan pipeline, and trade underscores its strategic value.
-Furthermore, the region's position as a buffer zone between competing powers-Russia, the United States, Europe, and China-aligns with Spykman's emphasis on the Rimland as a contested space.
+Its role as a transit hub for the energy pipelines. such as Baku-Tbilisi-Ceyhan pipeline, and trade routes underscores its strategic value.
+Furthermore, the region's position as a buffer zone between competing powers-Russia, the United States, Europe, China-aligns with Spykman's emphasis on the Rimland as a contested space.